Though Amsterdam is a relatively small city, it has many distinctive neighborhoods, each with their own look, character, and pace.

 Amsterdam’s Red Light District is home to a bronze statue in honor of prostitutes around the world.

 Situated in front of the Old Church, the oldest building in the city, it is the first and only such monument anywhere.

-Plug: are you brave enough to take a ride in Europe highest swingset?
+Plus: are you brave enough to take a ride in Europe highest swingset?
 You’ll swing right over the edge, 20 stories above the ground!

 Located in a former church, Paradiso is known as Amsterdam’s Pop Temple — one of Holland’s foremost live music venues.